txpipe/oura/README.md

 ## Under the Hood

-All the heavy lifting required to communicate with the Cardano node is done by the [Pallas](https://github.com/txpipe/pallas) library, which provides an implementation of the Ouroboros multiplixer and a few of the required mini-protocol state-machines (ChainSync and LocalState in particular).
+All the heavy lifting required to communicate with the Cardano node is done by the [Pallas](https://github.com/txpipe/pallas) library, which provides an implementation of the Ouroboros multiplexer and a few of the required mini-protocol state-machines (ChainSync and LocalState in particular).

 The data pipeline makes heavy use (maybe a bit too much) of multi-threading and mpsc channels provided by Rust's `std::sync` library.